christianhaitian/arkos/ports/ports.md

 Title="DevilutionX ."
 Desc="DevilutionX is a source port of Diablo from https://github.com/diasurgical/devilutionX.
 Includes the Diablo shareware version.
 You can add your own full version DIABDAT.MPQ file to the ports/devilution folder.
 To run the Diablo: Hellfire expansion you will need to also copy hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq" porter="Christian_Haitian" locat="Devilutionx.zip"

+Title="Duke_Nukem_3D ."
+Desc="Duke Nukem 3D using the rednukem build open source port by Alexey "Nuke.YKT" Khokholov.
+Includes the shareware version of Duke Nukem 3D.
+You can add your own full verison duke3d.grp and duke.rts files to the ports/rednukem/gamedata folder." porter="Romadu" locat="Duke%20Nukem%203D.zip"

 Title="Heart_of_Darkness ."
 Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
 Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup13" locat="Heart%20of%20Darkness.zip"

 Title="Hydra_Castle_Labyrinth ."
 Desc="Hydra Castle Labyrinth is a platform game with some old school action.
 It's also reminiscent of games of the 16 bit era." porter="Christian_Haitian" locat="Hydra%20Castle%20Labyrinth.zip"